Exclusive diffractive J/psi and Psi(2S) production in dipole model using a holographic AdS/QCD light front wavefunction with longitudinal confinement: Introduction

 \section{Introduction}

 Deep inelastic scattering (DIS) experiments and exclusive diffractive processes in electron-proton ($ep$) collisions, such as, deeply virtual Compton scattering (DVCS) and exclusive vector meson production (VMP), can provide valuable information about the parton saturation regime at small-$x$ \cite{Nikolaev:1990ja}.
-The small-$x$ physics is important because of their implications in our understanding of the parton density functions in ultra-peripheral collisions (UPC) in proton-proton, proton-nuclei, and nuclei-nuclei interactions at the LHC, RHIC and LHeC experiments.
-These days the high energy photons in UPCs are extensively used as a probe to study the internal structure of proton and strong interaction dynamics in quantum chromodynamics (QCD).
+The small $x$ physics is important because of their implications in our understanding of the parton density functions in ultra peripheral collisions (UPC) in proton-proton, proton-nuclei, and nuclei-nuclei interactions at the LHC, Relativistic Heavy Ion Collider and Large Hadron Electron Collider experiments.
+These days the high energy photons in UPCs are extensively used as a probe to study the internal structure of protons and strong interaction dynamics in quantum chromodynamics (QCD).